fraczak/k/BIG_PICTURE.md

    > `?( V i, ...)`;
 - `V` is unconstrained, denoted by `(...)`;

-We could write it as: `?($byte byte, ((...) i, ...) overflown, ...)`.
+We can write it as: `?($byte byte, ((...) i, ...) overflown, ...)`.

 The target type `${ byte byte, bit overflown }` was derived from pattern `?{ $byte byte, $bit overflown }`.
-Such a pettern is called _singleton pattern_ as only one type fits the pattern.
+Such a pattern is called _singleton pattern_, as only one type fits the pattern.

 ## Universal Schema Registry

 Since the normalization process for types is fast and deterministic, we can build a universal schema registry that will store all invented types.
 The registry will be a key-value store, where the key is the hash of the normalized type, and the value is the normalized type itself.